-Pearly penile papules (PPP) are flesh-colored or white small, dome-shaped bumps or skin tags that form around the rim and underside of the tip of the penis.
-These bumps, or papules, may be skin-colored or slightly lighter than the skin.
-It is believed that nearly 1 out of 5 men will be affected with PPP in their lifetime.
+Pearly penile papules (PPP) are skin-colored, benign, small growths that form around the rim of the penis and often the frenulum.
+The causes of this skin condition are unknown.
+However, we do know that this skin condition is more common in uncircumcised men in their twenties and thirties.
+It is believed that nearly 1 out of 4 men (25%) will be affected with PPP in their lifetime.
 Though some men choose to leave this condition untreated, many men find their appearance to be embarrassing, causing social and emotional effects.

-Dr. William Groff is a board certified dermatologist and is the leading expert in pearly penile papules treatment.
-Dr. Groff has also been recognized as a world renowned PPP Specialist by his peers.
-For over 20 years, Dr. Groff has successfully treated over 2000 men suffering from pearly penile papules and has never had any complications.
+Dr. William Groff is a board-certified dermatologist and is the leading expert in pearly penile papules treatment.
+Dr. Groff has also been recognized as a world-renowned expert in pearly penile papules.
+As a PPP specialist, Dr. Groff has performed more PPP laser treatments than any other physician in the world.
+For over 20 years, Dr. Groff has successfully treated over 3,000 men with PPP and has never had any complications.
+Just like with any medical procedure, the skill and experience of the doctor is paramount to the success of your PPP treatment.
 These men have come from all over the USA and around the world to seek his expertise in this area.
-In fact, Dr. Groff has performed more laser treatments for pearly penile papules than any other dermatologist in the world.
-Dr. Groff‘s patients are universally happy with the results from Lumenis UltraPulse Encore CO2 treatment.
-For more information visit www.PPPTreatment.com
+Dr. Groff’s patients are universally happy with the results from Lumenis UltraPulse Encore CO2 treatment.
+For more information, visit www.PPPTreatment.com

 Some men choose to leave PPP untreated, as the papules are generally asymptomatic.
 However, many men find this condition to be embarrassing in intimate situations and suffer detrimental social and emotional effects from leaving them untreated.
 Treatment for pearly penile papules is typically quite simple and effective through carbon dioxide laser treatment by a qualified dermatologist.
 Here’s what you can expect when you come in for PPP treatment.